civican/legisinfo/44-1/bills/C-26/bill_text.md

 ### Section 23

-  **(1)** The Superintendent shall, before December 31 in each year, ascertain the total amount of expenses incurred during the immediately preceding fiscal year for or in connection with the administration of the `Bank Act`, the `Cooperative Credit Associations Act`, **the `Critical Cyber Systems Protection Act`**, the `Green Shield Canada Act`, the `Insurance Companies Act`, the `Protection of Residential Mortgage or Hypothecary Insurance Act` and the `Trust and Loan Companies Act`.
+  **(1)** The Superintendent shall, before December 31 in each year, ascertain the total amount of expenses incurred during the immediately preceding fiscal year for or in connection with the administration of the `Bank Act`, the `Cooperative Credit Associations Act`, the `Critical Cyber Systems Protection Act`, the `Green Shield Canada Act`, the `Insurance Companies Act`, the `Protection of Residential Mortgage or Hypothecary Insurance Act` and the `Trust and Loan Companies Act`.

-> **Explanatory Note**:
-> Existing text of subsection 23(1):
-> *Existing Text*:
-> > The Superintendent shall, before December 31 in each year, ascertain the total amount of expenses incurred during the immediately preceding fiscal year for or in connection with the administration of the `Bank Act`, the `Cooperative Credit Associations Act`, the `Green Shield Canada Act`, the `Insurance Companies Act`, the `Protection of Residential Mortgage or Hypothecary Insurance Act` and the `Trust and Loan Companies Act`.

 ### Section 16